postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/scripting-in-grpc-request.md

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/writing-scripts/navigating-to-grpc-scripts.gif" alt="Navigating to scripts in gRPC request">

 This is all powered by the [Postman Sandbox](/docs/sending-requests/grpc/postman-sandbox-api/), a JavaScript execution environment available to you while writing your **Before invoke** and **After response** scripts.
 Whatever code you write in these scripts is executed in the sandbox.

+To learn more about writing tests, see [writing tests](/docs/writing-scripts/test-scripts.md).